ivandavid14/RayTracer/README.md

 by implementing a better search algorithm for actually detecting collisions as I currently use a linear search to detect collisions and it is extremely slow for large objects.

-This was a homework assignment, so some of the dlls and pic.h library were given to us so we didn't have to worry about figuring out how to extract an image from a jpeg image.
+This was a homework assignment, so some of the dlls and the pic.h library were given to us so we didn't have to worry about figuring out how to extract an image from a jpeg file.
 Its also why the project is called "assign3."

 I plan to swap out the jpeg dlls and use an open-source library that i've used in the past which is smaller and easy to use.